About Us

 Harmanie Rose is a disabled dance artist living and working on the unceded territory of the Musqueam, Sḵwx̱wú7mesh, and Tsleil-Waututh Nations.
 She is curious about the choreographic possibilities of the disabled dancing body.
 Harmanie co-founded iDance Edmonton in 2009 as a way of creating ongoing learning and performance opportunities in dance for people with and without disabilities.
 Since 2014, Harmanie has been working as a performer, choreographer, and facilitator for All Bodies Dance Project.
 She is excited to be co-facilitating Ready Dance Youth Project with Danielle Wensley.
 She has created four outdoor, site-specific pieces for Vines Art Festival and was a featured performer in world-renowned dance artist Alice Sheppard’s short dance film Inclinations.
 Harmanie participated in UCLA’s inaugural Dancing Disability Lab, which aims to answer questions around the culture and aesthetics of disabled dance.
 In May 2020 Harmanie was featured in The Dance Current.
 Harmanie has recently joined the board of directors of CRIPSiE in Edmonton and the InterdepenDance collective of disabled dance artists in BC.
 She is excited to be a part of the discussion of decolonizing the idea of what dance is and what it can be.

-Service and Support Standing Council Chair
+Service & Support Standing Council Chair

 Ballet Companies Standing Council Chair